0xFazal/command-line-gen-ai/README.md

 Copy your API Key and paste it into .env file.

 ## Start Chatting
-- For most use case cases, running main.py without arguments is sufficient.
+- For most use case cases, running main.py without arguments is sufficient:
     ```
     python3 main.py
     ```

-- If you're not satisfied with the response and like to see various responses, you can change the temperature by providing it as a command line argument.
+- If you're not satisfied with the response and like to see various responses, you can change the temperature by providing it as a command line argument:
     ```
     python3 main.py 0.5
     ```
     Temperature config ranges from 0.0 to 1.0, default is 0.9.
 You can read more about how temperature impacts your responses [here](https://ai.stackexchange.com/questions/32477/what-is-the-temperature-in-the-gpt-models).

+- Optional: If you forked this project and want to remove .env file from tacking, execute this:
+    ```
+    git update-index --skip-worktree .env
+    ```

-> **Tip:** You can set bash or zsh alias 'ai' for executing the above commands so that its handy to start the bot.
+> **Tip:** You can set bash or zsh alias 'ai' for executing the above commands so that it's handy to start the bot.

 Visit https://fazal.me for more info about me.